travis-ci/docs-travis-ci-com/docs/user/database-setup.md

     services:
       - riak     # will start riak
       - rabbitmq # will start rabbitmq-server
-      - memcache # will start memcached
+      - memcached # will start memcached

 This allows us to provide nice aliases for each service and normalize common differences between names, like RabbitMQ for example.
 Note that this feature only works for services we provision in our [CI environment](http://about.travis-ci.org/docs/user/ci-environment/).
 If you download, say, Apache Jackrabbit and